On Recoding Ordered Treatments as Binary Indicators: Advantages of EMCO: Complier means and bounds

 and for any $d > 0$ such that $\e{1(D_i=d)|Z_i=1} - \e{1(D_i=d)|Z_i=0} > 0$:

 \end{proposition} We illustrate how these results can generate additional insights below using data from the Oregon Health Insurance Experiment.
-Proposition \ref{eq:any_treat_iv_causal_components} can be thought of as an extension of the results in \cite{imbens1997}, \cite{abadie2002}, and \cite{abadie2003semiparametric} for the binary case to multi-valued treatments.
-In Appendix \ref{appen:proof_abadi_betaJ_discrete}, we present a more general version of Proposition \ref{eq:abadi_betaJ_discrete} that is analogous to Theorem 3.1 in \cite{abadie2003semiparametric} and implies that covariates $X_i$ of each group of $d$-type compliers can also be identified:
+Proposition \ref{eq:any_treat_iv_causal_components} can be thought of as an extension of the results in \cite{imbens1997} and \cite{abadie2003semiparametric} for the binary case to multi-valued ordered and unordered treatments.
+In Appendix \ref{appen:proof_abadi_betaJ_discrete}, we present a more general version of Proposition \ref{eq:abadi_betaJ_discrete} that is analogous to Theorem 3.1 in \cite{abadie2003semiparametric} and implies that functions and means of covariates $X_i$ for each group of $d$-type compliers can also be identified, e.g.: \begin{small}

-Unfortunately, we cannot identify $\e{Y_i(0)|D_i(1)=d>D_i(0)=0}$ without additional assumptions.
-Since $Z_i$ shifts individuals from $D_i(0) = 0$ to multiple positive levels of treatment, we cannot separately identify the untreated counterfactual for each group of $d$-type compliers.
-As noted above, only a weighted average of untreated means across all complier groups is identified.
-Thus, while treated $d$-type complier means are identified, $d$-type treatment \textit{effects} are not:
+\end{small} Unfortunately, Proposition \ref{eq:any_treat_iv_causal_components} (i) does not identify each $\e{Y_i(0)|D_i(1)=d>D_i(0)=0}$ without additional assumptions when $\omega_d^r <1 \ \forall \ d$.
+Intuitively, when $Z_i$ shifts individuals from $D_i(0) = 0$ to multiple positive levels of treatment, only a weighted average of untreated means across all complier groups is identified.
+We cannot separately identify the untreated counterfactual for each group of $d$-type compliers because there are more unknowns than equations unless there is only one complier group (which implies $\omega_d^r = 1$ for some $d$).
+Thus, while treated $d$-type complier means are identified, $d$-type \textit{treatment effects} are generally not:

 Consequently, $\beta_{recoded}$ cannot be fully decomposed into its constituent causal components.
 The researcher can, however, construct bounds on $d$-type treatment effects.